grozadanut/server-infrastructure/ansible/README.md

 - (optional) `claim_rooms`: netdata room, needed for Netdata monitoring
 - (optional) `sentry_backup_dsn`: sentry dsn of the project where you want to send backup logs

+Database:
+- `flexbiz_password` - postgresql password for the user: flexbiz.
+Used to connect to the host postgres database from docker containers

 Set Netdata Cloud claiming details.
 To find your `claim_token` and `claim_room`, go to Netdata Cloud, then click on your Space's name in the top navigation, then click on `Manage your Space`.
 Click on the `Nodes` tab in the